sam-0905/Namaste-React--1/session-7/README.md

 ```

 ### Finally we have studied the `Dynamic Routing`

-## `Dynamic Routing` - It will render different restaurant menu using `path:”/restaurant/:id”` and it will get render our UI.
+### `Dynamic Routing` - It will render different restaurant menu using `path:”/restaurant/:id”` and will update on UI.

 ### → path:”/restaurant/:id” this is dynamic route  The two segments with : are dynamic.